 I will never forget that I am an American fighting for freedom, responsible for my actions and dedicated to the principles which made my country free.
 I will trust in my God and in the United States of America.

 AFRC - Air Force Reserve Command

 AFSOC - Air Force Special Operations Command

 PACAF - Pacific Air Forces

-USAFE - United States Air Force in Europe
+USAFE-AFAFRICA - United States Air Forces in Europe - Air Forces Africa